AaronVanCuren/AnimalShelter/README.md

 This is scaffolding for utilizing the Web Api.
 You might still need to change certain values based on your own databases made from this program

 1. Clone Solution
-2. Upon opening solution find the **Solution Items** folder near the top of the Solution
+2. Upon opening solution find the **Postman Tests** folder in the file location for the solution
 3. Included is the AnimalShelter.postman_collection.json file
 4. In Postman import a new Workspace
 5. Drag and drop AnimalShelter.postman_collection.json